List of Crazy Ex-Girlfriend characters: Rebecca Bunch

 Portrayed by Rachel Bloom, Rebecca Nora Bunch is a lawyer originally from Scarsdale, New York, who has obsessive tendencies and traits of anxiety and depression.
 She often acts on impulsive decisions, such as moving to West Covina to be with Josh, her childhood boyfriend, after having a five-minute conversation with him.
 When stressed, Rebecca often hallucinates, such as seeing her younger self (portrayed by Ava Acres).
 As she is prone to impulsive decisions, she spends over $10,000 on Josh in her attempts to win him back.
-After being dumped by both Josh and Greg, she ends up burning her house down in a fit of anxiety-fuelled rage.
+After being dumped by both Josh and Greg, she ends up burning her house down in a fit of anxiety-fueled rage.
 Rebecca has a fear of rejection and does not react well under pressure, which leads her to spiral after bad things happen, demonstrated in seasons one and three.
 After she is left at the altar in the season two finale, she realizes that she has a problem, which she tries to fix but ultimately moves her obsession onto Nathaniel, which leads to her pushing her ex-boyfriend, Trent (Paul Welsh) off the roof of a building.
 She is diagnosed with Borderline Personality Disorder in season three, after a suicide attempt.
-She is also bisexual.